yehtisham/Business-Systems-Internship-Account-Prioritization-ML-Project/README.md

 This repository is a methodological case study created for portfolio and educational purposes.
 It contains **no raw company data**, **no client-identifiable information**, and **no proprietary schemas**.
-All dataset descriptions, feature definitions, and metrics are presented at a high level and are intentionally abstracted.
+All dataset descriptions, feature definitions, and results are presented at a high level and are intentionally abstracted.

+---

 ## Overview

-This project presents an end-to-end machine learning framework for predicting the likelihood that an account converts into a customer.
-It simulates a real-world enterprise scenario where sales teams require data-driven prioritization to improve pipeline efficiency.
+This project demonstrates an end-to-end scoring workflow for estimating the likelihood that an account converts into a customer.
+The goal is to support sales and operations teams with data-driven prioritization and clearer pipeline decisioning.

-The repository includes:
+**Included in this repository**
-- A clean, leakage-free modeling pipeline
+- A reproducible preprocessing + modeling workflow (scikit-learn pipeline + XGBoost)
-- Curated synthetic pre-conversion features
-- A baseline XGBoost classifier
-- End-to-end preprocessing code
+- Example feature engineering patterns for CRM-style signals (sanitized / synthetic)
-- A fully detailed technical report written in LaTeX/PDF
+- A technical methodology report (PDF)
-- Synthetic placeholders replicating realistic ML workflows

-This version is fully sanitized and safe for public distribution.
+**Not included**
+- Any raw exports, internal tables, or proprietary schemas
+- Any client-identifiable data
+- Production credentials, connections, or deployment scripts tied to internal systems

 ---

 ## Objectives

-1. **Automate account prioritization** using a binary classification model.
+1. Automate account prioritization via a binary classification score
-2. **Integrate multi-source synthetic datasets** into a unified feature table.
+2. Combine multi-source inputs into a unified account-level feature table (synthetic/sanitized)
-3. **Prevent temporal leakage** through strict cutoff enforcement.
+3. Prevent temporal leakage through pre-outcome cutoffs and careful feature selection
-4. **Design a deployable scikit-learn / XGBoost pipeline.**
+4. Package modeling into a deployable pipeline (imputation → encoding → model)
-5. **Produce explainable outputs** including feature importance and evaluation metrics.
+5. Provide interpretable outputs (feature importance and evaluation summaries)

 ---

 ## Methodology Summary

-### **1. Data Consolidation (Synthetic)**
+### 1) Data Consolidation
-Synthetic datasets representing account demographics, engagement activity, and sales stages were merged into a unified account-level table.
+Synthetic/sanitized datasets representing firmographics, engagement activity, and pipeline signals are merged to an account-level table.

-### **2. Leakage Prevention**
+### 2) Leakage Prevention
-A dynamic cutoff timestamp ensured that:
-- only pre-conversion features were used,
-- no future information leaked into the model,
-- temporal validity was maintained.
+A cutoff timestamp is enforced so that only information available **before** the outcome window is used for training and scoring.

-### **3. Feature Engineering**
+### 3) Feature Engineering (Example Set)
-The model uses six non-leaking features:
+The public version uses a deliberately small feature set to demonstrate the approach without exposing sensitive detail:

 - `stage_idx_cleaned`
 - `days_since_created_date`
 - `days_since_first_engagement_date`
-- `Billing Country`
+- `billing_country`
-- `Vertical`
+- `vertical`
-- `Industry`
+- `industry`

-These replicate realistic CRM-style signals without exposing any real data.
+> Note: Feature names may appear in snake_case in the public pipeline for consistency.

-### **4. Modeling Pipeline**
+### 4) Modeling Pipeline
-The pipeline includes:
-- Median/mode imputation
-- Standard scaling
-- OneHotEncoding
-- Custom StageBooster transformer
+- Missing value handling (median/mode)
+- Standardization for numeric fields
+- One-hot encoding for categorical fields
 - XGBoost classifier
-- Randomized hyperparameter search
+- Randomized hyperparameter search with stratified CV

-### **5. Evaluation**
+### 5) Evaluation
-On synthetic test data, the model achieved:

-- **ROC AUC:** ≈ 0.95
-- **PR AUC:** ≈ 0.70
-- **Precision:** ≈ 0.75
-- **Recall:** ≈ 0.60

-Numbers are representative but fully synthetic.
+The report and code include evaluation outputs (ROC AUC / PR AUC / precision / recall).
+Any numeric results shown in this repository are **demonstration-only** and derived from **synthetic/sanitized** inputs.

 ---

-## Looker Dashboard (Not Included)
+## BI Dashboard
-An interactive dashboard was developed to visualize account-scoring outputs, including prediction distributions and segmentation insights.
+A BI dashboard was used to visualize scoring outputs (distributions, segments, and trends).
-Due to confidentiality and platform restrictions, the dashboard is **not included** in this public repository.
+The dashboard artifact is **not included** in this repository.

 ---

 ## Limitations
-- Synthetic dataset cannot fully replicate real engagement complexity
+- Synthetic inputs cannot reproduce full production complexity
-- Feature space intentionally limited to avoid leakage
+- Feature space is intentionally constrained to reduce leakage and exposure risk
-- No deep behavioral sequences or intent embeddings
+- This public version focuses on methodology and structure rather than production deployment

 ---

 ## Future Improvements
-Planned enhancements include:
-- Engagement velocity features
+- Engagement velocity and trend features
-- Intent-topic aggregation
+- Better intent/topic aggregation (where available)
 - Probability calibration
-- Cost-sensitive training to improve recall
+- Cost-sensitive optimization for higher recall under class imbalance
-- Integration with CRM scoring workflows
+- CRM scoring integration patterns (generic)

 ---

 ## Contact
-For questions or verification:
 **Muhammad Yahya**
-Email: *yahyaehtisham2004@gmail.com*
+Email: yahyaehtisham2004@gmail.com